robertobatts/aws-certification-notes/notes/15-decoupling-applications.md

 ### Producing Messages
 - Produced to SQS using SDK (SendMessage API)
-- The message is persisted in SQS until a consumer delets it
+- The message is persisted in SQS until a consumer deletes it

 ### Consuming Messages
 - Consumers can run on EC2 instances, server, lambda, etc...